R-PointHop: A Green, Accurate, and Unsupervised Point Cloud Registration Method: Review of Related work

 \subsection{Rotation-Invariant Features}

-Rotation-invariant features do not change when the point cloud undergoes an external rotation of any amount.
-They are desirable for robust 3D correspondence.
-They are also useful for other tasks (say, classification and segmentation) in presence of different viewpoints.
+Rotation-invariant features do not change when the point cloud undergoes {any} external rotation. {These features} are desirable for robust 3D correspondence.
+They are also useful for other tasks (e.g., classification and segmentation) in presence of different viewpoints.
 Several earlier methods used the local reference frame (LRF) to design 3D descriptors that are invariant under rotation.
 The LRF idea lies in the adoption of properties (e.g., distances, angles, principal components, etc.) that are preserved under rigid transformations.
 Comparison of several LRF designs is given in \cite{yang2019evaluating}.
 Modern learning-based methods handle rotation invariance in different ways.
 A naive approach is to augment the training data by rotating point clouds by an arbitrary amount.
-Although it helps a model to learn from samples of different rotations in training, it does not guarantee rotation invariance explicitly.
-Other methods bring point clouds to a canonical form before further processing.
+Although it helps a model learn from samples {with} different rotations during training, it does not guarantee rotation invariance explicitly.
+Other methods bring point clouds to a canonical frame before further processing.
 There exist separate networks for pre-alignment.
 The spatial transformer network (STN) \cite{jaderberg2015spatial} can align images to a canonical form.
 The T-Net module in PointNet is another example that predicts a transformation to align a point cloud before feature learning.
-The IT-Net \cite{yuan2018iterative} aligns point clouds to a canonical form using an iterative network.
-The plane of symmetry is detected in objects in \cite{nagar2019detecting}.
-It gives three axes and the represents the 3D object in canonical form.
+IT-Net \cite{yuan2018iterative} aligns point clouds to a canonical form using an iterative network.
+The plane of symmetry in objects is detected in \cite{nagar2019detecting}.
+It gives three axes {which} represent the 3D object in canonical form.
 Another approach is to design a convolution operator that is invariant under rotation \cite{zhang2019rotation}, \cite{rao2019spherical}.
 The PPF-FoldNet \cite{deng2018ppf} learns rotation-invariant features for point correspondence.